stellar/soroban-quest/quests/6-asset-interop/README.md

 It should be noted that wrapping an asset will work exactly one time per asset (per network).
-The `native` asset contract is already deployed to the Testnet, and trying to wrap that again (on the Testnet) will return an error rather than a `contract_address`.
-(Caveat: since contract instances are subject to state expiration, you _may_ need to re-wrap the native token if Soroban gives you a `contract not found` error.
+The `native` asset contract is already deployed to the Testnet, and trying to wrap that again (on Testnet) will return an error rather than a `contract_address`.
+(Caveat: since even SAC contract instances are subject to state archival, you _may_ need to re-wrap the native token if Soroban gives you a `contract not found` error.
 We've bumped the instance to its maximum lifetime, however.
 So, this "shouldn't" be a problem for anyone.)

 > It should _also_ be noted you don't need to deploy or wrap any tokens or